 You can also revert all changes you made to a Symbol's instance at once, via the "x" icon in the Property Inspector you see when selecting the whole Symbol.

-Sometimes you might want to copy or move a Symbol Library from one project to another.
-Here is a simple way to do it, using the JSON feature in the Export menu:
+Sometimes you might want to copy or move a Symbol Library (or a few) from one project to another.
+Here is a simple way to do it:

 In addition to creating Symbols and Symbol Libraries in Symbols view, it is also a good place to manage and organize your Symbols.